awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetWorkingWithTables.md

 1. Create an instance of the `DeleteTableRequest` class, and provide the table name that you want to delete\.

-1. Execute the `AmazonDynamoDBClient.DeleteTable` method by providing the request object as a parameter\.
+1. Run the `AmazonDynamoDBClient.DeleteTable` method by providing the request object as a parameter\.

 The following C\# code example demonstrates the preceding steps\.